12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 Trustworthiness Is it accurate, transparent, safe?

-Especially YMYL (Your Money, Your Life) — taxes, medical, legal, finance — gets evaluated very strictly.
-A single wrong number can drag the whole site's trust score down.
+This matters especially for YMYL (Your Money, Your Life) content — taxes, medical, legal, finance — which Google evaluates very strictly.
+A single wrong number can be enough to drag down the trust score of the whole site.

-More than half of our 38 calculators are YMYL (salary · property-tax · inheritance, etc.).
-So every number is sourced directly from the government's official site (law.go.kr, NTS, MOEF).
-Blogs and news outlets are never cited.
-That's the E-E-A-T risk shield.
+More than half of our 38 calculators are YMYL (salary · property-tax · inheritance, etc.), so I made it a rule that every number is sourced directly from the government's official sites (law.go.kr, NTS, MOEF).
+Not a single blog or news outlet is cited.
+The idea was to shut down the E-E-A-T risk from the start.

 3. Domain Authority (DA)

-A 0–100 score for how much search engines trust a site.
-Measured by Moz, Ahrefs, etc. (Not an official Google score — an estimate.)
+This is a 0–100 score for how much search engines trust a site.
+It's measured by the likes of Moz and Ahrefs — it's not an official Google score, just an estimate.

 • DA 70+ → Google ranks you high